THE CHRONICLES OF

 Pairs of boys and girls, as well as adults, stand around the base of the Maypole with each holding the end of a ribbon attached to the top of the pole.
 The boys move in once direction while the girls in the other resulting in the weaving of their ribbons around the pole.
 This is the dance in its simplest form, but there were some complex weaving patterns practiced at one time.

-With the advent of Protestantism in the 16th Century, such activities as dancing around a Maypole was seen as a form of Idolatry and once Protestant Anglicanism was declared to be the state religion in England during the reign of Edward VI (born 1537; reigned 1547–1553), many Maypoles were destroyed, but when Mary I (1516-1568) ascended to the throne in 1553, she reinstated Roman Catholicism as the state religion and Maypoles and dancing resumed.
+With the advent of Protestantism in the 16th Century, such activities as dancing around a Maypole was seen as a form of Idolatry and once Protestant Anglicanism was declared to be the state religion in England during the reign of Edward VI (born 1537; reigned 1547–1553), many Maypoles were destroyed.
+However when Mary I (1516-1568) ascended to the throne in 1553, she reinstated Roman Catholicism as the state religion and Maypoles and dancing resumed.
 However such practices have continued to be seen as Idolatry by some religious groups.
 Since Protestantism was still practiced in Scotland, Maypole dancing did not become a tradition.

 -oOo-